Digital Equity Resources

 With the increasing use of digital curriculum resources and use of software for completion of homework, the Parkland School District wants to ensure ALL students have access to the resources they need to be successful in the completion of their coursework.
 That is why, through the Parkland Ready 21 1:1 program, each student in grades K-12 will have a personal learning device by September, 2019.

 To address the lack of Internet access at home, Parkland has several initiatives in place to help provide students and parents with reliable wi-fi.

-All Parkland media centers are now equipped with mobile wi-fi devices called Kajeets (http://www.kajeet.net) that students may check out from the media center using their student ID.
+Parkland School District equipped with mobile wi-fi devices called Kajeets (http://www.kajeet.net) that students may check out from the media center using their student ID.
 Below are the guidelines for checkout:

 - For school work only